Fire Mountain Gems and Beads' 2009

 Who introduced you to beading?

 My very good friend Mary introduced me to beading.
-She also suggested that I enter the Fire Mountain Gems Swarovski Crystal Beading Contest.
+She also suggested that I enter the Fire Mountain Gems Crystal Beading Contest.

 Do you have an artistic background?